ChloeRickards/chloerickards.github.io/02-art.md

 		<header class="major">
 			<h2>Curating Curiosity</h2>
 		</header>
 		<p>One common theme runs throughout all of my creations: curiosity.
-From investigating the intricacies of nature in watercolor to exploring every rabbit hole in an immersive experience, I use art as a tool of discovery.
+From investigating the intricacies of nature in watercolor to exploring every rabbit hole in an immersive experience, I use art as a tool for discovery.
 My current projects include:
 			<ul>
 				<li> Watercolor and graphite designs for singer/songwriter <a href = "https://www.rosesbyothernames.com/">Ilia Rose</a></li>
 				<li> Needlefelted dioramas for the <a href = "https://www.sccmod.org/">Santa Cruz Children's Museum of Discovery</a></li>